robin-raymond/zax.io/basics.md

 asynchronous        // indicates a function not normally considered to
-                    // operate asynchronously may perform asynchronously compiler            // compiler name as a string literal compiles            // if a code block that follows compiles a `true` is
+                    // operate asynchronously may perform asynchronously compiler            // compiler name as a string literal compiles            // if a code block that follows compiles then a `true` is
-                    // replaced otherwise a false is replaced concept             // declare a function as a compile time check for a
+                    // replaced otherwise a `false` is replaced concept             // declare a function as a compile time check for
+                    // input / output argument type checks within a
+                    // meta-function
-                    // input / output argument type within a meta-function date                // date of compile as a string literal deprecate           // declare API sections as being deprecated error               // cause an error in compilation execute             // evaluates code blocks at compile time export              // make type, variable, etc visible to module importation file                // indicates the source for a generated file function            // current function as a string literal inline              // tells compiler to inline vs call functions likely              // indicates which code paths are more likely
+date                // date of compile as a string literal deprecate           // declare API sections as being deprecated error               // cause an error in compilation execute             // evaluates code blocks at compile time export              // make type, variable, and other declarations visible to
-                    // (for optimization)
+                    // module importation
+file                // indicates the source for a generated file function            // current function as a string literal inline              // tells compiler to generate inline code rather than call
+                    // to code as a function
+likely              // indicates a code path is more likely to be executed
-line                // indicates the source line for a generated file lock-free           // disable lock generation around `once` values panic               // control panic behavior in code generation reserve             // reserve non-accessible unused space in a type void                // declared contained value occupies
-                    // a location within a type
+                    // (for compiler and CPU optimization) line                // indicates a source line for a generated file lock-free           // disable lock generation around `once` values panic               // control panic behavior in code generation reserve             // reserve non-accessible unused space in a type void                // declared contained value occupies a location within a
-                    // without allocating space for the contained value resolve             // controls when a declaration should resolve return              // controls code generation for the return statement source              // loads a related source file tab-stop            // sets the tab-stop for the source that follows time                // time of compile as a string literal unlikely            // indicates which code paths are less likely
+                    // type without allocating space for the contained value resolve             // controls when a declaration should resolve return              // controls code generation for the return statement source              // loads a related source file tab-stop            // sets the tab-stop for the source that follows time                // time of compile as a string literal unlikely            // indicates a code paths is less likely to execute
-                    // (for optimization)
-version-compiler    // compiler version as a string literal version-import      // module import version as a string literal warning             // display a warning or control compiler warning behaviors
+                    // (for compiler and CPU optimization) version-compiler    // compiler version as a string literal version-import      // module import version as a string literal warning             // display a warning or control compiler warning behaviors